On Hochster's formula for a class of quotient spaces of moment-angle complexes: Introduction

-The cohomology groups of $\R\mathcal{Z}_{\K}$ can be computed via a Hochster type formula as follows (see~\cite{Cai-13} or~\cite{LuZhi09}).
+The cohomology groups of $\mathcal{Z}_{\K}$ can be computed via a Hochster's type formula as follows (see~\cite{BasKov02} or~\cite{BP02}).
 For any subset $J\subset [m]$, let $\K_J$ denote the full subcomplex of $\K$ obtained by restricting to $J$.
-Let $\mathbf{k}$ denote a field or $\Z$ in the rest of the paper.
+Let $\mathbf{k}$ denote a field or $\Z$ below.
 We have